List on Bids44 →

 Disadvantages — Why You Might Skip the Duroflex Mattress in 2026

 Significant Weight and Portability Challenges.
-Duroflex mattresses, especially the larger and more premium models, can be incredibly heavy.
-Moving them, even within a room, can be a two-person job, and transporting them between homes often requires professional movers.
-If you move frequently or live in a building without a service lift, this can be a real hassle.
+Duroflex mattresses, especially the larger queen or king sizes and those with dense foam or spring layers, can be extremely heavy.
+Moving them, even within a room, is often a two-person job, and transporting them between homes requires professional help, adding to your overall cost and hassle.

 Factors That Affect Duroflex Mattress Resale Value